Floxing

-In genetics, floxing refers to the sandwiching of a DNA sequence (which is then said to be floxed) between two lox P sites.
-The terms are constructed upon the phrase "flanking/flanked by LoxP".
+In genetic engineering, floxing refers to the insertion of a DNA sequence (which is then said to be floxed) between two LoxP sequences, creating an artificial gene cassette which can then be conditionally deleted (knocked out), translocated, or inverted in a process called Cre-Lox recombination.
 Recombination between LoxP sites is catalysed by Cre recombinase.
-Floxing a gene allows it to be deleted (knocked out), translocated or inverted in a process called Cre-Lox recombination.
+The term "floxing" is a portmanteau constructed from the phrase "flanking/flanked by LoxP".